davisnoah/swinging-picture-frame/README.md

 # swinging-picture-frame

-This project involves a easily customizable (in CSS) swinging picture frame that has the text "Hi!" inside.
-It was created using a combination of HTML, CSS and JavaScript.
+This project has a picture frame that swings perpetually.
+It also has controls on the left that manipulate the size values of the different components of the picture frame.